-- There is a need to increase the number of teens who participate in an approved program. - There is a need to continue to eliminate inconsistencies in the various driver education public/private providers by establishing a model statewide program with standards proven to reduce risk factors of teen driver crashes. - There is the need to adopt graduated penalties.
+- There is a need to increase the number of teens who participate in an approved program. - There is a need to continue to eliminate inconsistencies in the various driver education public/private providers by establishing a model statewide program with standards proven to reduce risk factors of teen driver crashes. - There is a need to provide more consistent support to the program coordinators and providers in the area of information and feedback to the driver education program.

+- There is the need to adopt graduated penalties.
 When deficiencies are identified, the only recourse currently available is to deny reimbursement and/or remove the program from its approved status. - There is a statewide need for more qualified and updated driver education instructors.
 Western Oregon University has created instructor preparation courses: the Basic Foundation, Behind-TheWheel and Classroom based on National Standards.
 A need exists to provide this training in the ODOT's five regional areas, particularly in areas outside the Willamette Valley.
-Additionally, a refresher course needs to be provided for those instructors out in the field two or more years. - There is a need to accurately identify the number of students completing an approved driver education program. - There is a need to increase, through SB 125, 2009, the number of private commercial driving schools available to provide services. - There is currently no ability to measure citations, crashes and convictions by approved provider. - There is a need to update the videos in the curriculum guide.
+Additionally, a refresher course needs to be provided for those instructors out in the field two or more years. - There is a need to increase, through SB 125, 2009, the number of private commercial driving schools available to provide services. - There is a need to measure citations, crashes and convictions of students that have completed approved driver education and a need to be able to identify the approved provider. - There is a need to update the videos in the curriculum guide.

-Driver Education in Oregon, 2005-2009
+Driver Education in Oregon, 2006-2010